bartelto/booklooker/README.md

 *Booklooker* is a single-page app created using the MERN stack: MongoDB, the Express web application framework, React, and Node.js.
 The app was initially bootstrapped using Create-React-App.

 ### Using Booklooker
 - On the main page of the app, enter a search term for a book.
-Booklooker performs a search using the Google Books API and displays the title, author(s), description, cover art, and a link to the book on Google Play.
+Booklooker performs a search using the [Google Books API](https://developers.google.com/books) and displays the title, author(s), description, cover art, and a link to the book on Google Play.
 - To view a book on Google Play, click the 👁 icon next to the search result.
 - To save a book as a favorite, click the bookmark icon next to the search result.
 - To view your saved books, click the *Saved* link in the navigation bar.
-The app will dispaly only the books that have been saved.
+The app will display only the books that have been saved.

 **NOTE:** In the interest of a simple demonstration of the app's capability, *Booklooker* does not use any user authentication.
 So remember: anybody can save books, and anyone can delete them!